Ella Niska

 13

-of their children based on their names and DOB.
-This will be
+children based on their names and DOB.
+This will

 02--Anna A. Pihlaja, b.
 Jan 1887 03--John H. Pihlaja, b.
 Nov 1888 04--unk.
 Pihlaja, d. bef.
 1900, b. ca. 1890 05--unk.
 Pihlaja, d. bef.
 1900, b. ca. 1892 06--unk.
 Pihlaja, d. bef.
 1900, b. ca. 1894 07--Lempi A. Pihlaja, b.
 Jun 1896 08--Carl P. Pihlaja, b.
 Apr 1899; d. bef.
 1910 09--Aule William Pihlaja, b. ca. 1902 10--Peter Arthur Pihlaja, b. ca. 1903 11--Esther P. Pihlaja, b. ca. 1906 12--unk.
 Pihlaja d. bef.
 1910, b. ca. 1908 13--unk.
 Pihlaja, d. bef.
 1910, b. ca. 1909 |